preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/index.rst

 Digital Signage
 =====================================

-Th following options are available for Digital Signage:
+The following options are available for Digital Signage:

 .. image:: digital-signage-all.png